Neoplasms Bypass Immune Evasion via Hair Follicle Residence

 TLDR Neoplasms hide in hair follicles to avoid the immune system.

-The study investigated how neoplasms evade immune detection by residing in hair follicles, using a genetically-engineered mouse model of inducible, Kras-driven carcinogenesis.
-In immunocompetent mice, transformed cells persisted long-term in hair follicles, suggesting that the immune privilege of hair follicles creates a safe harbor for these cells.
-This spatially-defined equilibrium phase allows for both the elimination of some clones and the dormancy of others.
-The protective effect was lost when hair follicles exited the anagen phase, indicating that the hair follicle cycle might be a potent anti-tumor mechanism.
-The study concluded that targeting niche-protected neoplasms could be a viable strategy for cancer prevention.
+The study investigated how neoplasms evade immune detection by residing in hair follicles.
+Using a genetically-engineered mouse model with inducible Kras-driven carcinogenesis, researchers observed that in immunocompetent mice, transformed cells persisted exclusively in hair follicles, suggesting these follicles provide immune privilege.
+This immune privilege was lost when hair follicles exited the anagen phase.
+The findings indicated that the hair follicle cycle might be a potent anti-tumor mechanism and that targeting long-lived, niche-protected neoplasms could be a viable strategy for cancer prevention.

 Discuss this study in the Community →